DanielCalvo/studies/Golang/ConcurrencyInGo/notes.md

 - How can you pass functions as arguments to other functions again?
 - I don't understand how example 26 works at all.
 I think I need to further investigate the select statement.

-- You stopped on page 81.
-Read it again and get going!

 ### Chapter 4:
 - What is a Go generator?
+- Ok I saw a generator.
+But why would you use a generator? :o
+- "A generator for a pipeline is any function that converts a set of discrete values into a stream of values on a channel"

+- You stopped on page 109.
+Read it again and get going!